Openly builds the future – why true innovation does not wait for demand

 My goal in 2022 was to demonstrate that it is technically feasible today to construct a zero-emission building with net-zero gray energy (CO2).

-I have always compared the pioneering work in the planning process and implementation to a Tour de France team.
-Our goal was to win the overall classification, the individual time trial, and a mountain stage.
-For the Valley Widnau pilot project, we worked day and night with a team of over 20 specialist planners, thinking, changing, and inventing.
-In the end, we were left with an extremely powerful group of employees, planners, and prefabrication and installation companies across half of Europe.
+I have always compared the pioneering work involved in the planning process and implementation to a Tour de France team.
+Our goal was to win the general classification, the individual time trial, and a mountain stage.
+On the 13-million-euro Valley Widnau pilot project, we worked day and night with a team of over 20 specialist planners, thinking, adapting, and innovating.
+In the end, what remained was an extremely high-performing group of employees, planners, and prefabrication and installation companies spanning half of Europe.
 Between 2022 and 2024, we not only reinvented building with natural materials, but also the construction process itself.
-That's why we call Openly a building system.
+That is why we call Openly a building system.

 Just as the Mac invented the personal computer, Openly is ushering in a new generation of buildings.
 Openly buildings are better, healthier, more efficient (plus-energy), renewable, adaptable, faster to plan and build, recyclable, safer, and offer long-term returns.